MicrochipTech/fpga-hls-examples/risc-v-demo/Readme.md

 by typing `Ctrl+C` in the HSS Serial Terminal.
 The Linux image on the board is now updated.

-<ins>Using Cygwin<ins>
+<ins>Using `zcat`<ins>

-To open the Host PC Terminal users should open `Cygwin` that is shipped with SmartHLS.
+To open the Host PC Terminal users should open their shell and choose “Run as administrator”.
-Open Windows File Explorer, then navigate to the SmartHLS installation directory:
-`<SMARTHLS_INSTALLATION_DIR>/cygwin64/`.
-Then right-click on `Cygwin.bat` and
-choose “Run as administrator”.
 Administrator rights are required to flash the Linux image to the board.

-In Cygwin, enter the command `ls /dev/sd*`, and take note of what appears.
+Enter the command `ls /dev/sd*`, and take note of what appears.
 This will be used in a later step to help determine the device name of the eMMC flash memory.
 To flash the Linux image we first need to expose the eMMC flash memory as a USB storage device to the host PC.
 Make sure you have connected the `j19` USB port on the board to your PC.

- In the Cygwin terminal, type the `ls /dev/sd*` command again, and compare with what you saw in the earlier step.
+Type the `ls /dev/sd*` command again, and compare with what you saw in the earlier step.
 Note which device has showed up, as it will be the eMMC flash memory on the board.

-To use `zcat` command inside the Cygwin terminal, navigate to the example folder and use the following command (replace `sdx` with the new sd device name you have for the flash memory):
+To use `zcat` command, navigate to the example folder and use the following command (replace `sdx` with the new sd device name you have for the flash memory):